jpt13653903/Gerber2PDF/Docs/GUI/Concept/Readme.md

 ## Questions

-- How to show / control the transparency of the
+- How to show / control the transparency of the layers
+- Some users like to control the background colour...